Overview

-TL;DR: Taskade gives developers programmatic control of a workspace through a REST API v1 (full task CRUD), an Action API v2 (adds promptAgent), OAuth 2.0 and personal token auth, and hosted MCP connectors.
+TL;DR: Taskade gives developers programmatic control of a workspace through a REST API v1 (full task CRUD), an Action API v2 (adds promptAgent), account sign-in and personal token auth, and a hosted MCP server that external AI clients like Claude and Cursor can connect into.
 Turn any published AI agent into a callable endpoint, and wire events to your own app with an automation plus an HTTP Request action.

 REST API Overview